Routstr/protocol/RIP-01.md

 Each node can serve multiple models.
 These models are defined in the root `/` endpoint.
 Including node information and pricing.

+## Upstream API

+The upstream API is defined in the `UPSTREAM_BASE_URL` environment variable which is authenticated using the `UPSTREAM_API_KEY` environment variable.

+Optional the proxy can attach multiple upstream APIs and route using a algorithm to other proxy providers that list their node on nostr.

+## X-Cashu Header

+Every proxy supports X-Cashu headers as payment protocol.
+Instead of authenticating using the Bearer API Key header a valid cashu token can be send in the 'X-Cashu: cashuBxxxxx' Header which is then claimed, and a refund is send in the same X-Cashu Header inside the response with the change balance.

+---

+## TODO

+- [x] HTTP proxy interface for OpenAI-compatible API requests
+- [x] Integrate per-request micropayment handling via Cashu tokens
+- [x] Endpoints:
+  - [x] POST /v1/{path:path} (proxy to upstream AI service)
+  - [x] GET /v1/wallet/info (get Cashu token balance and API key)
+  - [x] POST /v1/wallet/topup (top up wallet with Cashu token)
+  - [x] POST /v1/wallet/refund (refund remaining balance as Cashu token)
+  - [x] GET /v1/models (full details of all supported models + sats pricing)
+- [x] Authorization via Bearer API key or Cashu token
+- [x] API key and Cashu token validation and redemption
+- [x] Token-based pricing for chat/completions with MODEL_BASED_PRICING
+- [x] SSE and JSON cost reporting in responses
+- [x] Tor hidden service deployment support
+- [x] Admin dashboard for monitoring and settings
+- [ ] Routing to multiple upstream providers
+- [ ] Optional usage tracking for prepaid balances if requested by user
+- [ ] Routing to upstream routstr network based on marketplace algorithm
+- [ ] automatic setup of public upstream model providers like openai, anthropic, ...
+- [ ] publish nostr listing kind 38421 on startup